PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 **Additional Improvement for future**

 - Improve Model's Sensitivity to Minority Classes

 - Improving Model Architecture, in case of pre-trained model like MobileNetV2, we can use fine-tunning layers and freeze the earlier layers and fine-tune the deep layers based on the classification performance for each class.

 - Implement K-Fold Cross-Validation to ensure the model's performance is not biased.

 In conclusion, while the model is predicting Helicopter well, it is failing drastically with the other classes, making it an ineffective classifier in its current state.

-To better understand class weights and class imbalance, as observed in the case of the third model, a confusion matrix can be extremely helpful.In the scope of the project we created confusion matrix to focus on the issue.
+To better understand class weights and class imbalance, as observed in the case of the third model, a confusion matrix can be extremely helpful.

+In the scope of the project I used confusion matrix to focus on the issue.

 A **confusion matrix** is an essential tool for understanding the performance of a classification model, especially in multiclass classification tasks.
 It provides a deeper understanding of the model's strengths and weaknesses, helps with identifying class imbalances or misclassifications, and guides further model improvement strategies.